microsoft/SimulatorArena/README.md

 The chart compares various simulator strategies, from basic zero-shot generation to advanced profile-based approaches with different feature combinations.
 Higher correlation values indicate better alignment with human behavior.

 ## Acknowledgements
-We thank Jonathan Zheng for beta testing this codebase prior to public release.
+We thank Shirley Wu for helpful discussions and Jonathan Zheng for beta testing this codebase prior to public release.

 ## Contributing